Lucas Peressini: Kingston Frontenacs (2012–2016)

-University of Western Ontario (2016-pres)
+University of Western Ontario (2016–2020)

-Peressini joined the Western Mustangs of the OUA for the 2016-17 season.
-In his first game with the Mustangs on October 22, Peressini made 43 saves in a 4-1 loss to the Windsor Lancers.
-Peressini earned his first victory with Western on November 25, making 23 saves in a 6-3 win over the Laurentian Voyageurs.
+Peressini joined the Western Mustangs of the OUA for the 2016–17 season.
+In his first game with the Mustangs on October 22, Peressini made 43 saves in a 4–1 loss to the Windsor Lancers.
+Peressini earned his first victory with Western on November 25, making 23 saves in a 6–3 win over the Laurentian Voyageurs.